-Inpatient rehabs, or residential rehabs as they are often referred to as, administer medically induced detoxification programmes to individuals who wish to withdraw from alcohol and secure a long-term recovery.
+Inpatient rehabs, or residential rehabs as they are often referred administer medically induced alcohol detoxification programmes to individuals who wish to withdraw from alcohol and secure a long-term recovery.

-Detox programmes are usually administered over seven days under the watchful eye of a doctor.
-Though withdrawal symptoms are still experienced when detoxification is medically induced, they are not as severe.
-Medication can also be prescribed to alleviate the symptoms experienced.
+Detox programmes are usually administered over seven days under the watchful eye of a doctor, registered nurse practitioners and addiction recovery workers.
+Though withdrawal symptoms are still experienced when detoxification is medically induced, they are not as severe, and medication can also be prescribed to alleviate the symptoms experienced.

 When alcohol detox is administered in inpatient rehab, clients must stay within the rehab facility until treatment commences.
 This reduces the risk of relapse and ensures that 24/7 care can be provided.

 Unlike inpatient withdrawal treatment, outpatient withdrawal and detoxification treatment can often be completed at home or at an outpatient centre.